ALTAIR-McGill-x-UVictoria/ECSE-Control-Capstone-Flight-Computer/README.md

 ECSE Control Capstone Flight Computer

-This contains the Flight Computer PCB
+This contains the Flight Computer PCB, made on Kicad